-- our ability to execute our development plans and manage operating expenses; - our status as a development-stage company and our expectation to incur losses in the future; - our future capital needs and our need to raise additional funds; - our ability to build a pipeline of product candidates and develop and commercialize such pipeline; - our unproven approach to therapeutic intervention; - our ability to enroll patients in clinical trials, timely and successfully complete those trials and receive necessary regulatory approvals; - · our ability to access manufacturing facilities and to receive or manufacture sufficient quantities of our product candidates; - our ability to maintain our existing or future collaborations or licenses; - the continuing impact of the COVID-19 pandemic on our operations, the continuity of our business, including our preclinical studies and clinical trials, and general economic conditions; - our ability to protect and enforce our intellectual property rights; - federal, state, and foreign regulatory requirements, including U.S. Food and Drug Administration, or FDA, regulation of our product candidates; - our ability to obtain and retain key executives and attract and retain qualified personnel; - · developments relating to our competitors and our industry, including the impact of government regulation; and - our ability to successfully manage our growth.
+- our ability to execute our strategic initiative plans and manage operating expenses; - our status as a development-stage company and our expectation to incur losses in the future; - our future capital needs and our need to raise additional funds; - our ability to maximize the value of our pipeline of product candidates; - our unproven approach to therapeutic intervention; - our ability to enroll patients in clinical trials, timely and successfully complete those trials and receive necessary regulatory approvals; - our ability to access manufacturing facilities and to receive or manufacture sufficient quantities of our product candidates; - our ability to maintain our existing or future collaborations or licenses and to seek new collaborations, licenses or partnerships; - the continuing impact of the COVID-19 pandemic on our operations, the continuity of our business, including our preclinical studies and clinical trials, and general economic conditions; - our ability to protect and enforce our intellectual property rights; - federal, state, and foreign regulatory requirements, including U.S. Food and Drug Administration, or FDA, regulation of our product candidates; - our ability to obtain and retain key executives and attract and retain qualified personnel; and - developments relating to our competitors and our industry, including the impact of government regulation.